XadillaX/acm-psps/README.md

 >
 > Of cause, you can register other comment service and replace it entirely.

+***Important***

+ACM PSPS is using `pandoc` to render the markdown code.
+So you have to make sure that your server has already installed `pandoc`.

+You can refer to http://johnmacfarlane.net/pandoc/

 After doing those things, you can run this website!

 MANAGE